-The purpose of this policy is to protect the privacy of individuals who have sensitive information stored (either in electronic or paper form) on assets owned by The University of Georgia, while at the same time providing the University the ability to share this information with authorized entities as required by policy or law.
+The purpose of this policy is to protect the privacy of individuals who have sensitive information stored (either in electronic or paper form) on assets owned by The University of Georgia, while at the same time providing the University the ability to share this information with authorized entities as required by legitimate academic or business need or by law.

-The responsible use of sensitive information requires that the University respect individual privacy, protect against identity theft and other unauthorized uses, and comply fully with all laws and government regulations in the collection, use, storage, display, distribution and disposal of such information.
+The responsible use of sensitive information requires that the University respect individual privacy, protect against unauthorized access to or use of information, and comply fully with all laws and government regulations in the collection, use, storage, display, distribution and disposal of such information.
 Authorized uses of sensitive information within the University are limited to uses which a) are necessary to meet legal and regulatory requirements; b) facilitate access to services, transactions, facilities and information; or c) support efficient academic and administrative processes.

 Access to sensitive information is limited to:

-Social Security numbers are always considered confidential and are therefore subject to the access restrictions described above.
-The University will continue to collect and maintain Social Security numbers in all instances in which that number is required by law for reporting or other uses.
+Social Security numbers are always considered confidential and are therefore subject to the limits of use and access described above.
+In addition, the University will continue to collect and process Social Security Numbers limited only to instances in which that number is required by law or contract or instances where there is a legitimate business or academic need authorized by University administration.
 This includes, but is not limited to, all enrolled students who are U.S. citizens or permanent residents.
-In addition, the University will continue to use Social Security numbers, as allowed by law, for operational purposes for which there is no reasonable substitute.

 The University, its faculty, staff, and students must abide by all state legal regulations pertaining to Social Security Number protection.